enthought/traits/docs/source/traits_user_manual/deferring.rst

 A Child object delegates its **last_name** attribute value to its **father** object's **last_name** attribute.
-Because the *prefix* parameter was not specified in the Delegate initializer, the attribute name on the delegatee is the same as the original attribute name.
+Because the *prefix* parameter was not specified in the DelegatesTo initializer, the attribute name on the delegatee is the same as the original attribute name.
 Thus, the **last_name** of a Child is the same as the **last_name** of its **father**.
 When either the **last_name** of the Child or the **last_name** of the father is changed, both attributes